 The most common way to diagnose SIBO is typically through a breath test which measures levels of different gases such as hydrogen and methane.
 Unfortunately, these tests are not very reliable and can be falsely negative at times, which means that you could still actually have SIBO even if the test shows as negative.

-Generally, there are 3 treatments for SIBO: antibiotics, antimicrobials, and an elemental diet.
+Generally, there are 3 treatments for SIBO: antibiotics, antimicrobials, or an elemental diet.
 Some doctors may also put the patient on a low FODMAP diet while treating with antibiotics or antimicrobials.

-Unfortunately, SIBO may need multiple rounds of treatment to treat, as it can often recur in patients.
+Unfortunately, SIBO may need multiple rounds of treatment, as it can often recur in patients.

 For more info